 Some of us will be more affected by our early years than others.
 Through our background, environment and experiences, some of us will emotionally struggle.
 Our earlier experiences shape who we are and how we go on to behave.

-But those can be no excuse for bad behaviour.
-But as parents it’s our duty to show children moral practices regardless of our own background.
-It’s important that whatever issues we have, we sort those out so that family don’t have to pick up the pieces long after we’re gone.
+But that can be no excuse for bad behaviour.
+As parents it’s our duty to show children moral practices regardless of our own background.
+It’s important that whatever issues we have, we sort them out so that family don’t have to pick up the pieces long after we’re gone.

-I find it incredibly sad when we hear stories where that doesn’t happen and families are left to pick up the pieces.
-Although we often carry problems that other family members don’t always know about, our problems need to stay and be dealt with by us long before we’re gone and not left for our children to sort out.
+I find it incredibly sad when we hear stories where that doesn’t happen.
+Although we often carry problems that other family members don’t always know about, they need to be dealt with by us long before we’re gone and not left for our children to sort out.

-Where we deal with neglect, abuse, or anxiety, I show us that we don’t have to stay in that place.
-I have learned that whatever truths we uncover along the way, we must embrace and learn a more spiritual path, because that fundamentally helps with our emotional and spiritual growth.
+Where we deal with neglect, abuse, or anxiety, my own experience shows that we don’t have to stay in that place.
+I have learned that whatever truths we uncover along the way, we must embrace them and learn a more spiritual path, because that fundamentally helps with our emotional and spiritual growth.

-For any parent to leave a trail behind for their children to patch up isn’t the way, because that trail can ultimately never be patched.
+For any parent to leave a trail behind for their children to patch up isn’t the way, because that trail without personal intervention, can ultimately never be patched.